What is DDOS Server?

 Erase Your Logs Immediately

-When a DDoS server attack occurs, your unified threat management devices, servers, and firewalls will be trying to log in numerous DDoS requests.
+When a DDoS server attack occurs, your unified threat management devices, servers, and firewalls will be trying to log in to numerous DDoS requests.
 Remember, these platforms may break down due to the volume of malicious activity.
 Should one fail, then it will trigger a cover-up across the linked systems.
 Try to erase your logs as soon as you detect the DDoS server attack, especially if your logs are not benefiting you in any way.

 Recovering from a DDoS Server Attack